crossplane/docs/content/v1.14/concepts/packages.md

 {{<hint "important" >}}
 You must ignore any other YAML files with `--ignore=<file_list>`.
 For
-example, `crossplane build configuration -f test-directory --ignore=".tmp/*"`.
+example, `crossplane xpkg build -f test-directory --ignore=".tmp/*"`.

 Including YAML files that aren't Compositions or CompositeResourceDefinitions, including Claims isn't supported.